 Successfully upselling is both an art and a science.
-It requires an understanding of your target audience to craft creative offers, and proper timing to execute and convert.
+It requires an understanding of your target audience to craft creative offers and proper timing to execute and convert.
 Including meaningful touchpoints throughout the guest journey from discovery to post-stay is the optimal strategy for reaching guests at the right time and place.

 In the discovery phase, you need to make your upsell options known.
 Consider including a storefront on your website explaining your available add-ons and packages.
 Ensure all your options are integrated into your booking engine to make it easy for travelers to buy.

 Live chat is a great tool to help travelers down the path to book and can be used to promote upsells.
-Studies show that customers that use live chat before making a purchase have a 40% increase in conversions.
+Studies show that customers who use live chat before making a purchase have a 40% increase in conversions.

-Suggested upsells: Pet fees, parking fees, breakfast.
+Suggested upsells: Pet fees, parking fees, breakfast, room upgrades.